• Skip to primary navigation

 zeppole ingredients: flour, butter, water, eggs, pastry cream, sugar, lemon zest, salt, wild cherries.

-• butter: go for high-quality unsalted butter, I use Irish butter.
+• Butter: go for high-quality unsalted butter, I use Irish butter.

-• water: you can use just water or ⅓ of milk and ⅔ of water.
+• Water: you can use just water or ⅓ of milk and ⅔ of water.

-• sugar: it's totally optional, but feel free to add a teaspoon of sugar.
+• Sugar: it's totally optional, but feel free to add a teaspoon of sugar.

-• salt: just a pinch!
+• Salt: just a pinch!

-• eggs: this recipe specifically calls for medium eggs.
+• Eggs: this recipe specifically calls for medium eggs.

-MORE CREAM FILLING OPTIONS
+MORE FILLING OPTIONS

 • Chocolate cream: Add 100 g (3.5 oz) of melted dark chocolate, right after you whisk the cream and mix until combined.